FinancedDart1863/PEW_Core/README.md

 © 2023 FinancedDart

-Please ask for permission before duplicating and reusing code found in this repository.
+Please ask for permission before duplicating and reusing code found in this repository if you are doing so in your SE mod.
 I am generally relaxed about this and will likely grant permission, but please do ask first.